 First rollout of KPI system in june

 From June onwards, a STAR COOPERATION team will implement such a KPI system in a member company of bvik and, based on this, optimize its marketing processes.
 The specific experience concerning investment and results will help in the future to give the marketing also of other companies a more agile shape.
-The conclusion of the project is forecast for the end of 2016.
+Conclusion of the project is forecast for the end of 2016.

 The full progress report for the “Development of Key Performance Indicators in B2B Marketing” project can be downloaded here (German only).